Nestlé: Sports

-Nestlé's sponsorship of the Tour de France began in 2001 and the agreement was extended in 2004, a move which demonstrated the company's interest in the Tour.
+Nestlé's sponsorship of the Tour de France began in 2001 and the agreement was extended in 2004.
 In July 2009, Nestlé Waters and the organisers of the Tour de France announced that their partnership will continue until 2013.
-The main promotional benefits of this partnership will spread on four key brands from Nestlé's product portfolio: Vittel, Powerbar, Nesquik, or Ricore.
+The partnership promoted four brans from Nestlé: Vittel, Powerbar, Nesquik, or Ricore.

-On 27 January 2012, the International Association of Athletics Federations announced that Nestlé will be the main sponsor for the further development of IAAF's Kids' Athletics Programme, which is one of the biggest grassroots development programmes in the world of sports.
+On 27 January 2012, the International Association of Athletics Federations announced that Nestlé would be the main sponsor of the IAAF's Kids' Athletics Programme, a grassroots development programme.
 The five-year sponsorship started in January 2012.
 On 11 February 2016, Nestlé decided to withdraw its sponsorship of the IAAF's Kids' Athletics Programmes because of doping and corruption allegations against the IAAF.
 Nestlé followed suit after other large sponsors, including Adidas, also stopped supporting the IAAF.

 In 2014, Nestlé Waters sponsored the UK leg of the Tour de France through its Buxton Natural Mineral Water brand.

 In 2002, Nestlé announced it was main sponsor for the Great Britain Lionesses Women's rugby league team for the team's second tour of Australia with its Munchies product.

-Nestlé supports the Australian Institute of Sport (AIS) on a number of nutrition and fitness fronts, funding a Fellowship position in AIS Sports Nutrition; nutrition activities in the AIS Dining Hall; research activities; and the development of education resources for use at the AIS and in the public domain.
+Nestlé supports nutrition and fitness activities at Australian Institute of Sport (AIS), including a Fellowship position in AIS Sports Nutrition; nutrition activities in the AIS Dining Hall; research activities; and the development of education resources for use at the AIS and in the public domain.

-Corporate initiatives

-In March 2011, Nestlé became the first infant formula company to meet the FTSE4Good Index criteria in full.

-In 2021, recycling startup, Carbios, released a press release that showed a prototype of a food-grade PET plastic bottle made from enzymatically recycled plastic.
-The press release said Nestle (along with other companies) could manufacture these bottles using the Carbios technology.
-As of September 2024, however, it is unclear whether Nestle ever transitioned to these recycled materials beyond the prototype.

-Nestlé created the Creating Shared Value Prize, which is awarded every other year with the aim of rewarding the best examples of CSV initiatives worldwide and to encourage other companies to adopt a shared value approach.
-These initiatives should take a business-oriented approach in addressing challenges in nutrition, water or rural development.
-The winner can win up to CHF 500,000.
-Nestlé was an early mover in the shared value space and hosts a global forum, the Creating Shared Value Global Forum.

-Rural Development Framework program: In 2012, Nestlé developed the Rural Development Framework, which supports farmers and cocoa growing communities.
-It is an investment program aimed at improving infrastructure, increasing access to safe water, address financing and market efficiency gaps, and improving labor conditions.